 People are people

-How profound?!
-My highschool student body, perhaps typically, was comprised of a bunch of cliques.
-Back then, without name tags, everyone knew who belonged to which clique.
-Like guinea fowl always sticking together, we gathered as band geeks, jocks, cheerleaders, troublemakers, braniacs, class clowns, techies and stoners.
-(My memory may have missed a few!)
-Last night, with name tags, I was totally confused!
+Last night, with name tags, I was totally confused.
 Who should I talk to?
 Where are my people?
 Who are my people?
 In my confusion, I discovered something beautiful.
 People are people.
 Because I’ve been so public with my trials over this past year, and even longer, many knew my story.
-People I knew and people I didn’t approached.
-Not only was I unsure of their clique, it didn’t matter!
+People I knew and people I didn’t approached me.
+Not only was I unsure of their clique, it didn’t matter.
 I was humbled to hear of how many, almost strangers, have rallied for us and faithfully prayed.
-I was humbled to hear how our family crisis has inspired others while facing their own trials.
-I was especially humbled to think that God had specific plans for my little, insignificant, band geek life for the past 40 years and this weekend was His gift to get a sneak peak of some of His purpose.
+And also humbled to hear how our family crisis has inspired others while facing their own trials.
+How crazy to think that God had specific plans for my little, insignificant, band geek life for the past 40 years and this weekend was His gift to get a sneak peak of some of His purpose.

 Everyone has a story

 My favorite part of the weekend was to “catch up” on the news of forty years.
 Without fail, each person had both highlights and lowlights.
 Often, I knew about the highlights.
 Very rarely, was I aware of the low lights.
 Curious, isn’t it?
-The low lights aren’t typically announced.
-The lowlights remain buried.
+The low lights aren’t typically announced and typically remain buried.
 The lowlights don’t make the “highlight reel” we see on facebook.
 Because I’ve spent the year publicly sharing my lowlights, several sought me out to bravely share their own.
 Thank you.
 Consider this… I bet the “highlight reel” in heaven is playing your lowlights.
 I believe it’s in the lowlights where God plays more than a supporting role.
-It’s the lowlights that show the Craftsman at work, chiseling your character.
+It’s the lowlights that show the Almighty craftsman at work, chiseling your character.
 It’s the lowlights that prepare you for eternity.

 40 years from now, I picture another reunion — the venue heaven.
 Band geeks, jocks, cheerleaders, troublemakers, braniacs, class clowns, techies and stoners will all be there.
 People will be there that will surprise you.
 And people will be absent that will surprise you.
-No wrinkles, extra pounds or missing hair.
+You won’t see wrinkles, extra pounds or missing hair.
 No aches or pains, no self consciousness, no unredeemed stories.
 No sadness, suffering, cancer or death.
 Imagine, over some finger food, thanking King David himself, for his stories’ influence on you.
-Make your plans to attend now!
-Assuming I die before I’m 97, I’ll be there for sure!
+Make your plans to attend now.
+Assuming I die before I’m 97, I’ll be there for sure.
 I hope to see you there.
-The best is yet to come!
+The best is yet to come.